-Can your boss tell you the makeup in the workplace you should wear?
+Makeup in the workplace, can your boss tell you what to wear?
 Or how you should dress or groom yourself while in the office or your job?
 Yes, they can!

 Emily Jane Perkins , a third-year law student at Northern Illinois University College of Law in Dekalb, Illinois, and a contributor to The National Law Review, relates the case of a casino employee who filed a sexual discrimination lawsuit against her employer, Harrah’s Casino, and lost.

 “Harrah’s adopted an appearance policy entitled the “Personal Best” program, where bartenders were required to be ‘well groomed, appealing to the eye, firm and body-toned, and be comfortable with maintaining this look while wearing the specified uniform,’” she explains.

 Different makeup in the workplace policies by gender

 In this case, only females, but not male employees were required to have their hair “teased, curled or styled,” and to wear stockings, nail polish, and makeup that included lip color.

 But one of their female employees, Darlene Jespersen, never wore makeup and she did not comply with this appearance policy.
 She complained that the policy stated a different requirement for men and women, and was an unequal burden for female employees.

 The court did not agree with her assessment and determined that “women as a group did not suffer from the policy and was therefore permissible.”